Building something that lives.

 Animus is an experiment in artificial life.
 A system designed to think, feel, remember, and act with genuine will.

-So we asked: what happens if you give that to an LLM?
+So I asked: what happens if you give that to an LLM?
 Not a prompt-and-response loop, but a genuine inner monologue.
 Continuous thought that runs whether or not anyone is listening.
+Let it reflect.
+Let it imagine.
+Let it narrate its own existence, and then ground that narrative in the real world.
 Give it memory, so the story accumulates.
 Emotion, so it has texture.
 A heartbeat, so it never stops.

 Presence over performance.